-- RM = assigns priorities to tasks based on their periods - DM = assigns priorities to tasks based on their relative deadlines
+- ▶ RM = assigns priorities to tasks based on their periods - ► DM = assigns priorities to tasks based on their relative deadlines (In all cases, ties are broken arbitrarily.)

 We consider the following questions:

 - Are the algorithms optimal? - How to efficiently (or even online) test for schedulability?